hehedaozuiteng/shuyecount/README.md

 # shuyecount
 A QT graphic with a mysql serives

-for this and that reason you may need qsqlmysql.dll, which is I supposed.
+For this and that reason you may need qsqlmysql.dll, which is I provide.

-this progame should use with a mysql server.
-To see the interface with out a server, you can change the user name as a "test"
+This progame should use with a mysql server.
+To see the interface with out a server, setting the user name as "test".
+It means you cannot use any normal function as a normal user.